-16-year-old charged in Bettendorf shots fired incident
+16-year-old charged with shooting at vehicle in Bettendorf

 BETTENDORF, Iowa (KWQC) - A 16-year-old has been charged in connection with a shots fired incident April 22 in Bettendorf.

-The teen, who has not yet been named by police, is charged with intimidation with a dangerous weapon, a Class C felony, and felon in possession of a firearm, a Class D felony.
+Mark Jayvon Jackson, of Davenport, is charged with intimidation with a dangerous weapon, a Class C felony, and felon in possession of a firearm, a Class D felony.

-According to Bettendorf police, the teen has been previously adjudicated delinquent and waived to adult court.

 Police say they obtained an arrest warrant for the teen on Friday.
 He was arrested around 10:15 a.m.
 Tuesday in the 900 block of East 15th Street in Davenport.

-Police say the teen, who was in the passenger seat of a vehicle, had a loaded handgun on him with the serial number scratched off.
+Police say Jackson, who was in the passenger seat of a vehicle, had a loaded handgun on him with the serial number scratched off.
 The gun is the same caliber that was used in the April 22 shooting, according to police.

 He also is facing an additional charge of felon in possession of a firearm, carrying weapons, an aggravated misdemeanor, and fourth-degree fraudulent practices, a serious misdemeanor, for the defacing of the gun’s serial number.